 - • When finished, you will have the opportunity to continue to a confirmation page where you will find links to all of your files as well as a summary of the team information that you have provided.
 You will also receive an email with this same information.

-First Place: $15,000 (USD) Two members of the first place winning team will be flown to Copenhagen for the award ceremony and exhibition opening.
+First Place: $15,000 (USD) Two members of the first place winning team will be flown to Los Angeles for the award ceremony and exhibition opening.
 Accommodations and airfare will be provided, but Visas and other travel requirements are the responsibility of the team members.

 TERMS AND CONDITIONS

 Download the complete terms and conditions as a PDF: